Our Service Team

-Dustin Johnson grew up in central Florida, fishing and adventuring in the mangrove swamps and islands of Tampa Bay.
+Dustin Johnson grew up in central Florida, fishing, and adventuring in the mangrove swamps and islands of Tampa Bay.
 Growing up in a Christian family, he felt stuck in a faith he did not want to be a part of.
-College was a major time of change, while studying business administration and general counseling from a Christian perspective he started to realize how much God loved him, and the gravity of sin in his life.
+College was a major time of change while earning his Bachelor of Science, at Clearwater Christian College in business administration and general family counseling from a Christian perspective he started to realize how much God loved him, and the gravity of sin in his life.

-After earning his Bachelors degree, he went to work in Christian schools teaching Bible and technology; it was here that Dustin realized his God gifting in a vocation of helping teens restore their relationship with their families.
-After several years of teaching mainstream students, he had an opportunity to work with at-risk teens in residential schools.
-Having spent almost ten years working with at-risk boys and their families; God has continually demonstrated His desire and faithfulness to heal, forgive, and restore families.
+After earning his Bachelor’s degree, he went to work in Christian schools teaching Bible and technology; it was here that Dustin realized his God gifting in a vocation of helping teens restore their relationship with their families.
+After 10 years of teaching mainstream students, in 2008, he had an opportunity to work with at-risk teens in residential schools, helping them learn a better way to live and restore relationships with their parents.
+Having spent almost 20 years working with teens and their families; God has continually demonstrated His desire and faithfulness to forgive, heal and restore families.

 Rex & Annamarie Peterson – Mentors/Houseparents

 Rex and Annamarie are a married couple who came to Triangle Cross by a call from the Lord.
 They carry strong family and faith values that they strive to incorporate into everyday life.
 They relocated here from their shared home in central Minnesota; Annamarie grew up on a small family farm, cultivating her love for nature and farm life, while Rex was raised on a hobby farm, learning a strong work ethic from a young age.